Bexicaserin

-Bexicaserin (INN; developmental code names LP352 and AN352) is a selective serotonin 5-HT_{2C} receptor agonist which is under development for the treatment of Dravet syndrome and Lennox-Gastaut syndrome.
+Bexicaserin (INN; developmental code names LP352 and AN352) is a selective serotonin 5-HT_{2C} receptor agonist which is under development for the treatment of Dravet syndrome and Lennox–Gastaut syndrome.
 It is taken by mouth.

 The drug is highly selective for the serotonin 5-HT_{2C} receptor, with negligible affinity for the serotonin 5-HT_{2A} and 5-HT_{2B} receptors.
 Because it does not activate the serotonin 5-HT_{2B} receptor, bexicaserin is not expected to pose a risk of cardiac valvulopathy, unlike the existing agent fenfluramine.

+The activation of serotonin 5-HT_{2C} receptors has been shown to reduce epileptic seizure activity by inhibiting T-type calcium channels (Ca_{v}3).
+These calcium channels facilitate high frequency burst firing in principal neurons of the subiculum.
+This firing pattern is upregulated following status epilepticus, with these hyperactive neurons often serving as the initiation point for seizures.

 As of October 2024, bexicaserin is in phase 3 clinical trials for treatment of developmental disabilities.
 It is being developed by Longboard Pharmaceuticals.

-The activation of 5HT2c receptors has been shown to reduce epileptic seizure activity by inhibiting CaV3 calcium channels which mediate the T-type calcium current.
-CaV3 calcium channels facilitate high frequency burst firing within the neurons of the subiculum.
-This firing pattern is upregulated following status epilepticus, with these electrically exicited neurons often serving as the initiation point for seizures.